behmaster/Milestone-Project-1/README.txt

 I really enjoyed this project because it challenged me to learn new things to create my game while deepening my confidence with javascript and thinking like a programmer.

-At the time of presentation, I still have a few things to build out:
-NPC characters
-Mystery Boxes w/ power ups
-moving platforms
-attack function for main character and improved win animation multiple levels music and sound effects health